jul-dor/AID4DE/README.md

-# Masterthesis
+# AID4DE
-Goal: Enabling interactive event data exploration for domain experts
+Goal: Enabling data validation for domain experts to assess the fitness for purpose of event logs for Process Mining

-Name of the prototype: EDE4DE (Event Data Exploration 4 Domain Experts)
+Name of the prototype: AID4DE (AI-assisted Data Validation for Domain Experts)

-Notes for set-up:
-- Pfad zum virtuellen Environment und für die Aktivierung: C:\Users\julia\virtualenvs\pm\Scripts\python.exe

-Execute streamlilt app:
-- Example with main.py Script: streamlit run main.py

 # 🤖 Streamlit prototype to enable interactive event data exploration for domain experts